suraj-only-git/SIEM-with-Azure-Sentinel/Instructions/Labs/02-siem-with-sentinel.md

 ### Task 4.1: Add a bookmark

-1. Select a hunt query **(1)** from the Microsoft Sentinel **Hunt** page and click "View results" **(2)** in hunting query details pane to view the results in Log Analytics.
+1. Select a hunt query from the Microsoft Sentinel **Hunt** page and click **View results** in hunting query details pane to view the results in Log Analytics.

    ![view query results](../media/view-results.png)

-2. Use the check boxes to select one or more rows that contain the information you find interesting and click "Add bookmark".
+2. Use the check boxes to select one or more rows that contain the information you find interesting and click **Add bookmark**.
 This preserves the data in the row for future reference.

    ![add-bookmark](../media/add-bookmark.png)

 ### Task 4.2: View bookmarks

-1. Navigate to your hunt's bookmark tab to view your bookmarks with previously created details.
+1. Navigate to your hunt's **Bookmarks** tab to view your bookmarks with previously created details.

    ![view-bookmark](../media/view-bookmark.png)